Hilbert functions of schemes of double and reduced points: An operation that preserves the Hilbert function

 \section{An operation that preserves the Hilbert function}

-In this section, we first show that under certain conditions, we can change a fat point scheme $Z$ consisting of double points and reduced points to make a new fat point scheme $Z'$ consisting of one additional double point, and three less reduced points.
+In this section, we first show that under certain conditions, we can degenerate a fat point scheme $Z$ consisting of double points and reduced points to make a new fat point scheme $Z'$ consisting of one additional double point, and three less reduced points.
 Furthermore, the two schemes will have the same Hilbert function.
+Note that degeneration techniques have been successfully used in other situations, e.g. see \cite{sundials,marvialessandro}.

 By repeatedly applying this procedure, we can do the following.
 Let $\Delta H$ be a valid Hilbert function of a set of points.
 Theorem \ref{kconfig} implies that there is a set of reduced points $X$ with Hilbert function $\Delta H$ that satisfies the hypotheses of our procedure given below.
 We can then remove three points from $X$ and add a double point to make a set $Z$ of fat points with the same Hilbert function as $\Delta H$.
 We can continue this procedure (provided the hypotheses of our procedure are still satisfied) to build sets of fat points consisting of double and reduced points that have Hilbert function $\Delta H$.
 This procedure will then allow us to give an answer to Question \ref{weakerq}.